The Sulphur City – Rotorua

 Wai-O-Tapu

-The never-ending steamy pools also showcase a vivid colour.
-It has caused a lot of amusement among tourists and travellers visiting.
-The Wai-O-Tapu also is known for the Lady Knox Geyser, a geyser. every day it is made to induce a ginormous eruption of water that reaches the height of at least 20m.
-The Lady Knox Geyser has been named after the daughter of the 15th governor of New Zealand.
+The never-ending steamy pools also showcase a vivid color.
+It has caused a lot of amusement among tourists and travelers visiting.
+The Wai-O-Tapu also is known for the Lady Knox Geyser, a geyser. every day it is made to induce a ginormous eruption of water that reaches a height of at least 20m.
+Lady Knox Geyser has been named after the daughter of the 15th governor of New Zealand.

 Also read: 10 Countries That Allow Indian Driving License To Drive